PragmaticCoding/PragmaticCoding.github.io/_posts/2024-02-08-resources.md

 ## What This Means

 The biggest thing to keep in mind about all of this is that your code is going to run against the file and folder structure in the "build" subdirectory.
 This means that the real source of truth for how you should be looking for your resources is contained in the `build` subdirectory.
-If you are using an IDE like Intellij Idea, you'll be able to see the `build` directory right in your project structure window, and you can expand that folder and see exactly where Gradle has put your resource files.
+If you are using an IDE like IntelliJ IDEA, you'll be able to see the `build` directory right in your project structure window, and you can expand that folder and see exactly where Gradle has put your resource files.

 If you're stuck, then look in the `build` directory to see where your resources *really* are.